 “Valkyrie Profile 2 is the most under-appreciated video game ever made”

-Gone was the open-ended story line concept which sucked just as much ass as Big Rigs Over The Road Racing, Gone was the ever punishing period system which punished player choice and exploration and in with the old school narrative structure we all know and love.
-Vanilla storytelling has never been so bliss and to be honest, it was quite refreshing seeing the Valkyrie Profile series’ story line told in this new direction.
-You got to actually experience the story line directly as opposed to just watching some random scene which holds no relevance to the plot whatsoever only to be thrown into the next dungeon, rinse and repeat.
-It was a horrible… seemingly repetitive formula which bogged the first game down.
+Valkyrie Profile 2 removed the convoluted open-ended story line progression along with its horrendous period system which punished players for exploring the world and replaced it with the old school narrative structure we all know and love.
+Vanilla storytelling has never been so bliss and to be honest, it was quite refreshing seeing the Valkyrie Profile series’ story line told with a more conventional form of progression as you got to actually experience the story line directly as opposed to just watching some random scene which holds no relevance to the plot whatsoever only to be thrown into the next dungeon, rinse and repeat.
+The developers clearly recognized just how hollow, convoluted and repetitive the open-ended progression was and while their decision to remove it completely might have sounded a bit extreme to some, I personally think that the decision was plausible.

 Valkyrie Profile 2’s traditional approach may not have been perfect though.
 Early on in the game, you are presented with quite possibly the worst macguffin trope ever conceived to man and I honestly don’t mind macguffin tropes so long as they don’t take up too much time and aren’t too predictable.
 It’s easy to just sit there and say “this game is boring, give me a better plot” but as bad as it was, it didn’t seem to hinder the game’s pacing half as much as Valkyrie Profile’s entire story line and strangely enough, it really didn’t impede on the overall experience.
 In fact I believe the slow pacing was actually needed.
 Why?
 Because it allowed you to take everything in.